ronilaukkarinen/mastodon-bird-ui/README.md

 As this is CSS-only, they are not really "features" but more like aesthetic changes.

+- Missing alt text indicators (faded with "Alt text missing" text in the center)
+- Subtle deep purple ribbon in the right corner for private messages
 - CSS variables for everything
 - Threaded replies
 - Avatars on the left in feed view